 Certified Fear FreeTM professional care

-Our veterinarians, certified behavior consultant, and technicians are Fear FreeTM Certified professionals.
+Our veterinarians and technicians are Fear FreeTM Certified professionals.
 This helps ensure that all pets in our care will be free of fear, anxiety and stress.

 Pets and their people are individuals possessing unique personalities and styles of learning.
 All plans are customized to maximize learning potential in ways the participants find rewarding and satisfying.
 We offer consultations in our hospital or in the client’s home.